How to Figure Out How Much Money You Should Be MakingJune 28, 2019

 In a career search,” How much should I be making?” is a common concern.
 It is not something that is taught in a classroom and is a topic employers may avoid.
 In social settings, it can be seen as an inappropriate subject and should not be discussed.
 If no one is talking about salary, where do you begin?
+Strong research before you negotiate your salary is a good start; if not prepared, you can’t ensure you’ll be able to defend your salary expectations properly.
 The Internet has several options for how to search for a salary comparison, but there are a few steps you should take prior.

-First, begin by assessing your personal background and preferences.
-Be sure that you take a look at the education level, job title searching for, total experience in the field, skills, and location.
+First, begin by assessing your market value.
+Your market value is an estimation of how much you should be earning.
+Be sure that you take a look at the education level, job title, total experience in the field, skills, and location.
 Within your self-worth search, it is important to factor in the salary your lifestyle needs.
 Consider the lowest salary you can live on and go from there.
 Remember to also include benefits you may need such as health insurance or a student loan assistance program.
 All of this will help when you begin to research job comparisons and opportunities.

 Do Your Research on Typical Salaries

 After taking a look at your personal values and needs, take your search to the Internet.
 There are several websites that can calculate salary, so finding one that fits what you are looking for is important.
 Here are a few helpful websites and what they offer.

 The U.S. Department of Labor’s Bureau of Labor Statistics has an online database that includes the national wage averages for over 800 occupations.
 These averages are estimates of data collected from employers in all industry sectors.
 While this is a useful tool, one caveat is that it tends to be less precise than other tools available.